jupyterhub/zero-to-jupyterhub-k8s/doc/source/tools.rst

 Container technology is essentially the idea of bundling all of the necessary components to run a piece of software.
 There are many ways to do this, but one that we'll focus on is called Docker.
-Here are the main components of Docker:
+Here are the main concepts of Docker:

 Container Image
 ***************